 verify your domain name ownership for some service.
 It is not

-recommended to modify existing SPF record, it is better to add a new one
+recommended to modify the existing SPF record, it is better to add a new one

 Mail) is another way of e-mail authentication.
 This method uses

-information about domain which is published by the domain owner.
+information about the domain which is published by the domain owner.
 That

 information allows receiving server to verify if the e-mail message was

-sent by legal owner of that domain name.
+sent by the legal owner of that domain name.

-Once TXT record which contains DKIM has been added to DNS zone, a
+Once the TXT record, which contains DKIM has been added to the DNS zone, a

 special code is added to the headers of outgoing e-mails.
 Receiving

-servers compare these headers with the information in DNS zone and if it
+servers compare these headers with the information in the DNS zone, and if it

 DomainKeys(DK) and DomainKeys Identified Mail (DKIM) are separate things.